shaquillemayers/hero-database/README.md

 For this project, I accessed the the Superhero API: https://superheroapi.com/

+### Notice

+The Superhero API is currently down, and so this project doesn't work as intended.
+I'll be looking at adjusting to a similar API soon.

 ## Future adjustments

 In future, I will be improving the css styling, as well as ensuring users can search by real name, place of birth and age also.